 - Applicants must be currently enrolled Simon Fraser University graduate students, and enrolled during their travel date.

 Notification of results usually occurs within one month of the deadline.
 We do not adjudicate applications until after the deadline has passed.

 Please note that PDG recipients may be audited and required to produce receipts after conference/research travel has occurred.

-If you are conducting community-based research or working on social justice projects, please visit SFPIRG’s website for more granting opportunities!
+If you are conducting community-based research or working on social justice projects, please contact info@SFPIRG.ca for more granting opportunities!